amyreese/znc-push/README.md

     Check the status of current conditions.
 Specifying the "context" of either a channel or nick name will provide status values specific to that context.

-*   `subscribe`

-    Send a subscription request for the selected service to your configured account.
-This is required by certain services, before ZNC Push can send any messages to your account.

 *   `send <message>`

     Manually trigger a notification with the given message.
 Useful for testing to validate